AchalSuresh/Hadoop-Projects/Spam check using Spark/README.md

 # Utilizing Spark to identify Spam emails.

-## The project utilizes Pyspark environment and AWS to check spam emails.
+## The project utilizes Spark MLlib, EMR cluster and iPython to implement a spam classifer.

-# The input folder contains 4 sets of test set to check for project
+### The input folder contains 4 sets of test set to check for project

 On training the model using the data set that I collected, the model was able to correctly predict whether the email was Spam or not spam.